NevTheDev0/Metronome-V2/README.md

 - 2025-09-27: Engineered the MLP(Multilayer Perceptron) basically a neural network version of Trees, files not uploaded yet because they are all over the place
 - 2025-10-3: Docker setting UP Naive AI is getting put into play
 - 2025-10-4: Won't be able to set it up live so the AI Integration is only local now
+- 2025-10-4: I LIED IT WORKS HAHAH SCREW U!, go check it out, if you need the code it is in the AI-integration branch of this project